nushackers/hackertools_materials/unix-utils/slides.md

 ## Neat examples

-Suppose you are part of a *world-class* university and need to connect to a school server.
+Suppose you are part of a university/entreprise and need to connect to a school server.
 However, you are required to login via a login node or VPN.
 Let's set this up in our config.

     Host stu
       HostName %h.comp.nus.edu.sg